almostengr/tabcc/docs/membership.md

 If you wish to join the Tuscaloosa Area Black Chamber of Commerce, then apply now.
 A [printable membership application](/files/TABCC_Interest_Membership_20171128.pdf) is also available.

-## Membership Directory

-To view the current members of TABCC, go to the Membership Directory.